 4. The approach leads to scientific or technological advancements

 5. The hypothesis tested and the ensuing results are documented as the work progressed

-With the help of the SR&ED program and other government grants, it won’t be long before autonomous driving transforms the way we travel.
+With the help of the SR&ED tax credits and other government grants, it won’t be long before autonomous driving transforms the way we travel.
 It will lower the costs, reduce road congestion, and make commuting less stressful.
 Most importantly, it will reduce CO2 emissions and improve air quality.

 The SR&ED Program: Helping Canadians Utilize Renewable Energy

 Another emerging trend that could benefit from the SR&ED program is the use of solar energy in Canada.

 In Canada, as with the rest of the world, sustainability is no longer just a buzzword used to generate interest from curious sectors.
 More and more people are embracing it as way of life.

 Canada is abundant in land, with plenty of available roof space.
 It also receives more sunlight than places like the United Kingdom and Germany.
 Most importantly, interest in sustainable living is at its highest.